Python1260/PyRoblox/README.md

 ---

 ## Usage
-1) Start roblox and enter any roblox game
+1) Start roblox and enter any roblox game.
-2) Run the file "pyrblx/main.py"
+2) Run the file "pyrblx/main.py".
-3) A window should appear and automatically install all the necessary requirements
+3) A window should appear and automatically install all the necessary requirements.
-4) The actual application will now appear and attempt connection to the roblox process
+4) The actual application will now appear.
+Press "Start" to attempt connection to the roblox process.
 5) Once the status is green and reads "Connected", you should be able to explore this game's assets using the explorer in the "Instances" tab.
 Enjoy!

 ---